raghavTinker/sps-discordbot/README.md

     d)use the OAuth2 link and add it to your discord server e)run the bot.py file

+### File significance
+    a)bot.py => contains all the command related functionality of the bot b)sps.py => Some functions specific for stone paper scissors are kept here c)score.xlsx => a file that records all the game scores

 ### Bot commands:

 `&sps` starts a game of stone paper scissors<br>